Tecumseh's War: Confrontation at Grouseland

-At Vincennes in 1810, Tecumseh loses his temper when William Henry Harrison refuses to rescind the Treaty of Fort Wayne.
+At Vincennes in 1810, Tecumseh lost his temper when William Henry Harrison refused to rescind the Treaty of Fort Wayne.

 In August 1810, Tecumseh and 400 armed warriors traveled down the Wabash River to meet with Harrison in Vincennes.
 The warriors were all wearing war paint, and their sudden appearance at first frightened the soldiers at Vincennes.
 The leaders of the group were escorted to Grouseland, where they met Harrison.
 Tecumseh insisted that the Fort Wayne treaty was illegitimate.
 He asked Harrison to nullify it and warned that Americans should not attempt to settle the lands sold in the treaty.
 Tecumseh acknowledged to Harrison that he had threatened to kill the chiefs who signed the treaty if they carried out its terms, and that his confederation was rapidly growing.
 Harrison responded to Tecumseh that the Miami were the owners of the land and could sell it if they so chose.
 He also rejected Tecumseh's claim that all the Indians formed one nation, and insisted that each nation could have separate relations with the United States.
 As proof, Harrison told Tecumseh that the Great Spirit would have made all the tribes to speak one language if they were to be one nation.

 Tecumseh launched an "impassioned rebuttal", but Harrison was unable to understand his language.
 A Shawnee who was friendly to Harrison cocked his pistol from the sidelines to alert Harrison that Tecumseh's speech was leading to trouble.
 Finally, an army lieutenant who could speak Tecumseh's language warned Harrison that he was encouraging the warriors with him to kill Harrison.
 Many of the warriors began to pull their weapons and Harrison pulled his sword.
 The entire town's population was only 1,000 and Tecumseh's men could have easily massacred the town, but once the few officers pulled their guns to defend Harrison, the warriors backed down.
 Chief Winnemac, who was friendly to Harrison, countered Tecumseh's arguments to the warriors and instructed them that because they had come in peace, they should return in peace and fight another day.
 Before leaving, Tecumseh informed Harrison that unless the treaty was nullified, he would seek an alliance with the British.